hardyoyo/code4lib2021-workshop/exercise1/README.md

 7. run a destructive query
 8. blow it all away and start from scratch
 9. enjoy your all-purpose MySQL workbench
+  - if you're rusty with MySQL, [this is a nice tutorial](https://www.mysqltutorial.org/getting-started-with-mysql/)

 ### Extra Credit
 * Add the [PhpMyAdmin service](https://docs.lando.dev/config/phpmyadmin.html) to this workspace